usubalang/usuba/_posts/2020-01-14-bitslicing.md

 -->
 ### Scaling

-Modern high-end CPUs come with vector extensions, also called _SIMD_ for Single Instruction Multiple Data.
+Modern high-end CPUs come with vector instruction sets, also called _SIMD_ (Single Instruction Multiple Data) extensions.
 The idea of SIMD is to do the same operation on multiple data with a single instruction, thus increasing throughput using data parallelism rather than concurrency.
 SIMD instructions are made available to C developpers thanks to functions called _intrinsics_.
 For instance, the C intrinsics `_mm_add_pi8` generates a `paddb` assembly instruction, which takes 2 64-bit MMX registers, and does 8 8-bit additions on those registers: